Joe Frazier – Smokin’ Joe

-The only knock down occurred in the fifteenth round, when Ali was dropped for the third time in his career but bounced back after the mandatory eight count.
+The only knockdown occurred in the fifteenth round when Ali was dropped for the third time in his career but bounced back after the mandatory eight counts.

 Before facing George Foreman, Frazier fought Terry Daniels in New Orleans on January 15, 1972, then Ron Stander, in Omaha, on May 25, 1972.
 The odds against his two opponents were 15 to 1 and 20 to 1 respectively.
 Danis lasted four rounds, Strander, five.

 On January 22, 1973, at Kingston, Jamaica, Frazier, a 3-1 favourite, was floored six times by Foreman before referee Arthur Mercante stopped the action at 1:35 of the second round before 36,000 fans.
-Frazier pressed the attack, but was met by a challenger who moved out a step backward.
+Frazier pressed the attack but was met by a challenger who moved out a step backwards.

 A right to the jaw by Foreman achieved the first knockdown midway into the first round.
 Frazier got up, exchanged a few punches, and was down again from a series of rights to the head.

-Frazier opened round two with a rushing attack and a left hook to the head, but was a short rally.
+Joe Frazier opened round two with a rushing attack and a left hook to the head but was a short rally.
 Foreman, who weighed 217 pounds to Frazier’s 214 pounds, sent the champion to the mat for the fourth time with a left-right to the jaw.

 Up at the count of two, Frazier was dropped by two left hooks.
 Again Frazier struggled up but then went down for the last time from a series of punches.